 - Life skills development

-At North Jersey Recovery Center, we offer many drug and alcohol treatment resources to help you with addiction recovery.
-Our dedicated counselors, psychologists, and other licensed medical professionals are eager to help you achieve and continue a life of sobriety.
+At North Jersey Recovery Center, we provide many drug and alcohol treatment resources to help you with addiction recovery.
+Our dedicated clinical team, counselors, and psychologists are eager to help you achieve and continue a life of sobriety.
+Our treatment center is equipped with the tools and resources you need in order to break free from the grip of addiction.